-Upon completion of the IPO on May 12, 2014, the Partnership entered into an administrative services agreement (the "Administrative Services Agreement") with GasLog, pursuant to which GasLog will provide certain management and administrative services.
+The Partnership has entered into an administrative services agreement (the "Administrative Services Agreement") with GasLog, pursuant to which GasLog will provide certain management and administrative services.
 The services provided under the Administrative Services Agreement are provided as the Partnership may direct, and include bookkeeping, audit, legal, insurance, administrative, clerical, banking, financial, advisory, client and investor relations services.
 The Administrative Services Agreement will continue indefinitely until terminated by the Partnership upon 90 days' notice for any reason in the sole discretion of the Partnership's board of directors.
-For the years ended December 31, 2018, 2019 and 2020, the annual service fee was \$812, \$608 and \$523 per vessel per year, respectively.
-With effect from January 1, 2021, the service fee was reduced to \$314 per vessel per year.
+For the years ended December 31, 2019, 2020 and 2021, the annual service fee was \$608, \$523 and \$314 per vessel per year, respectively.
+With effect from January 1, 2022, the service fee was changed to \$579 per vessel per year.